carteakey/microhms/README.md

 - Mailgun and MSG91 API's are used for Email and OTP respectively.
 These can be replaced by alternatives in `util.py`.

 - Booking page requires an OTP to verify the guest first, for testing purposes 1000 value will bypass this page. **MAKE SURE TO REMOVE THIS LATER.**

-To be added in future releases

-- Page to edit invoices
-- Page to manage bookings